Compiling Arbitrary Single-Qubit Gates Via the Phase-Shifts of Microwave Pulses: PMW Compilation schemes

-In this section we give the different all-compatible compilation schemes.
+In this section we give the different all-compatible compilation schemes based on PMW pulses.
 For completeness, we first provide the standard exposition on single-qubit gates via microwave pulses starting with the circuit Hamiltonian~\cite{krantz2019quantum}.
-In~\cref{fig:mw_qubit} we have a standard example of a microwave drive line coupled to a superconducting qubit circuit, this one being the Cooper pair box.
+In~\Cref{fig:mw_qubit} we have a standard example of a microwave drive line coupled to a superconducting qubit circuit, this one being the Cooper pair box.
+Note that a resonant pulse on the flux line would lead to the same qubit Hamiltonian, and so our PMW compilation schemes would apply in that case as well.

 The Hamiltonian of such a system projected onto the computational subspace (spanned by ground state $\vert 0 \rangle$ and first excited state $\vert 1 \rangle$) is given by

 where $\hbar \omega_{01} \equiv E_1 - E_0$ is the energy difference between $\vert 1\rangle$ and $\vert 0\rangle$, $\Omega(t)$ is the envelope of the microwave pulse, $\omega_D$ its frequency, and $\phi$ its initial phase.
 Then, in the frame rotating with the qubit, when the drive is resonant the Hamiltonian becomes